NeatsTopFoo/Cirno_TV-And-Friends/README.md

 ## Credits
 - The Cirno_TV & Friends mod is a collaborative effort between [DaemonTsun](https://bsky.app/profile/daemontsun.bsky.social) & [NοpeTooFast](https://bsky.app/profile/nopetoofast.bsky.expert), additionally with some idea and art contributions from the Cirno_TV community discord.
-- [NyongNyong](https://bsky.app/profile/nyongnyong.bsky.social) for the art used for the Mime Joker.
 - [Turpix](https://bsky.app/profile/turpix.bsky.social) for [the art](https://www.nexusmods.com/balatro/mods/114), used for the Stone Joker.
 - This [Miku replacement mod](https://www.nexusmods.com/balatro/mods/223) for art used for the Chaos the Clown Joker.
 - [Muddleee for art used for The Sun Tarot card](https://github.com/Muddieee/sun_is_sus).